 As an asset-based business, making informed decisions from the ground up will ensure a far more efficient use of capital than just leasing a warehouse and “figuring it out from there.”

-Some important points to consider are industries, pain points, verticals, geographic markets, specialty services (e.g., kitting, VAS (Value Added Services), and Amazon FBA prep).
+Some important points to consider are industries, pain points, verticals, geographic markets, specialty services (e.g., warehouse kitting, VAS (Value Added Services), and Amazon FBA prep).
 Find and follow your North Star(s) to ensure that the decisions you’re making align with the grand vision of a successful warehousing business.

 Understand the markets/industries you want to serve